ForumMagnum/ForumMagnum/public/lesswrong-editor/src/ckeditor5-footnote/README.md

 	- The markdown case is an exception: here reverting the conversion to a footnote reference without deleting the matched text is valuable for allowing users to enter the literal syntax.

 ## Elements
-The plugin defines the following `Element` types:
+The plugin defines the following `Element` types (definitions in `schema.js`, conversion behavior in `converters.js`):

 1. `footnoteSection` -a drag-and-droppable widget container that lives at the bottom of the page, housing all footnotes.
-2. `footnoteItem` - a footnote itself, displayed as an `li` element that wraps the editable contents.
+2. `footnoteItem` - a footnote itself, displayed as an `li` element that wraps its editable contents.
 Footnote items have an unchanging alphanumeric id, as well as an index.
 The index is the only one that's public facing, but the id is necessary for things like reordering and undoing certain batched operations.
 3. `footnoteContent` - an editable section within `footnoteItem`; included because editable `li` tags cause problems, so an extra layer was needed below `footnoteItem`.
 This element houses 1 or more paragraphs which house the footnote text.
 4. `footnoteReference` - an inline citation in the form of a superscript link that navigates to the footnote itself.
+Has an unchanging alphanumeric id to match its `footnoteItem`, as well as an index that can change from e.g. reorderings.
 5. `footnoteBackLink` - a superscript link that lives within each footnote, and takes you back to the first matching `footnoteReference` in the text.

 ## Implementation